lltfm/openness/works/the_epitomes_of_openness/contemplations/the_vital_darkness.md

-# What is meant by "trust the vital darkness"?
+# What is meant by "trusting the vital darkness"?

 The phrase "trusting the vital darkness of the sky, whose daylight otherwise conceals the higher lights of the heavens" holds a poetic depth, calling us to